dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/spells-eff-by-darius.md

 #### AttachmentType: signed DWORD

 This controls what bone (known as DAGs in the WLD-based EverQuest code), in the skeleton of the mob, that the effect will be emitted from.
+Only certain EffectTypes use this value, as some are locked to certain DAGs or locations.
 The values work as follows:

 0 - Emitter is the %sCH_DAG or %sCHEST_POINT_DAG, where %s is the model name.
 The effect will emit from the chest of the mob.\
 1 - Emitter is the %sHEAD_POINT_DAG, where %s is the model name.
 The effect will emit from the head of the mob.\